 Everyone knows the songs from The Wizard of Oz; in fact, Over the Rainbow is often cited as the greatest movie hit of all time.
 Few, however, know the names of the men who wrote Rainbow and the rest of the classic Oz score.

 The remedy for their anonymity now is in the hands of Aaron Harburg — great-grandson of The Wizard of Oz lyricist E.Y.
-“Yip” Harburg — who has begun production on The Sound of Oz.
+“Yip” Harburg — who has begun production on The Song of the Century.

 The 2009 revival of Finian’s Rainbow brought Cheyenne Jackson, Jim Norton, Christopher Fitzgerald, and Kate Baldwin to the St. James Theatre to revisit Yip’s still timely lyrics and Burton Lane’s glorious score that raise issues such as racial harmony, social equality, and living beyond one’s means.